 Is wireless LAN the same as Bluetooth?

 The working of both are quite similar as both are used to share data and information by connecting with other devices.
 But Bluetooth is a younger technology and is not much effective in terms of speed as compared to wireless LAN which is very fast in processing and transmitting data from one device to another device.

 Wireless LAN is a fast-growing market introducing the flexibility of wireless access into the office, home, or production environments.
 Wireless LAN is typically restricted in its diameter to buildings, a campus single room, etc.

-Wireless LAN is operated by individuals, not by large scale providers.
-The main goal of wireless LAN is to replace office cabling and additionally to introduce higher flexibility for ad-hoc communication.
+Wireless LAN is operated by individuals, not by large-scale providers.
+The main goal of wireless LAN is to replace office cabling and additionally introduce higher flexibility for ad-hoc communication.